SpoonX/react-preloaded/README.md

 # React Preload
 [![npm version](https://badge.fury.io/js/react-preloaded.svg)](http://badge.fury.io/js/react-preloaded)

 A React component to preload images.
-It renders a passed component during the loader phase, and renders it's children once the images have been successfully fetched.
+It renders a passed component during the loader phase, and renders its children once the images have been successfully fetched.

 This repository was forked from [Sam Bernard](https://github.com/sambernard/react-preload).